Intellectual And Developmental Disabilities And Alcohol Abuse

 On top of that, Maria Quintero, PhD, assistant deputy director of the I/DD services division of the MHMRA of Harris County, TX states that, “Drinking is a social activity that can help a person feel like part of a crowd.
 That social function is strong in people with I/DD.”

 There is already social pressure to drink with groups of friends.
-Adding a disability that effects one’s ability to properly perceive social queues can lead to many of them feeling like outcasts, which only increases the amount of pressure.
+Adding a disability that effects one’s ability to properly perceive social cues can lead to many of them feeling like outcasts, which only increases the amount of pressure.
 The social stigma of having an I/DD is also known to contribute to the risk of developing an AUD.

 Identifying Alcohol Addiction In People With Intellectual And Developmental Disabilities